BIH-DMBS/CLUES/docs/setup.md

 }
 </pre>

+**Key Parameters Explained**
+- download_folder: Path to where all output files will be stored
+- tmp_folder: Folder used for temporary intermediate files
+- configs_assets_folder: Folder that holds the source-specific configuration files
+- secrets_folder: Path where access credentials, e.g., .sct files, are located
+- years: List of years for which data should be downloaded
-"update_years" sets the years that will be updated if the workflow reruns on a already established database.
+- update_years: Years to be refreshed if the workflow is rerun on an existing database.
 This is especially of interest for data with high temporal resoultion like climate and antmospheric data.
-"area" refers to items listed in *workflows\config\bbox.json*. see next section.
+- area: Refers to predefined region from workflows/config/bbox.json (see next section)
+- espon_filename_length: Limits the length of filenames for ESPON downloads to prevent exceeding system file length restrictions.

 The key "espon_filename_length" is not that self-explanatory, the integer values set here is used to limit the filename lengths used while downloading the espon data.
 The filemname is generated from the naming and dimension of the differnt assets (https://database.espon.eu/api/).
 As single file cannot exceed 255 characters the limit is necessary.

 ### Bounding boxes